BioJulia/PairwiseMappingFormat.jl/docs/src/index.md

 # PairwiseMappingFormat.jl
-This package is for reading files of the PAF (Pairwise mApping Format) format, which is a simple tab-delimited format used by e.g. minimap2 and strobealign.
+This package is for reading files of the PAF (Pairwise mApping Format) format, which is a simple tab-delimited format used by e.g. minimap2 and strobealign to store records representing pairwise alignment between biological sequences.

 ## Reader
 The [`PAFReader`](@ref) type wraps an `IO`, and is an iterator of [`PAFRecord`](@ref) objects: